Noviny/open-source-checklist/README.md

 # Open Source Checklist
 This checklist is aimed at javascript packages to be published to NPM.
 Let's break up the roles of various things

+## Necessities

+These are things that should be done before a project gets on NPM

 ## Code Necessities
 * package.json with the fields
 	* name